julianlam/feps/fep/82f6/fep-82f6.md

 The following two OPTIONAL fields are added to actors:

-- `sm:status`: the last, or current, status update of this actor.
-SHOULD NOT be present if the last status has expired.
-SHOULD contain an inlined `sm:ActorStatus`.
+- `status`: the last, or current, status update of this actor.
+MUST NOT be present if the last status has expired.
+MUST contain an inlined `ActorStatus`.
-- `sm:statusHistory`: a collection of all past status updates of this actor.
+- `statusHistory`: a collection of all past status updates of this actor.
 If present, implementations MAY provide a UI to view this actor's status history.
 If absent, implementations SHOULD NOT store this actor's past status updates and MUST NOT expose them in the UI.

 ## Activities

 ### Creating a status update

-A status update is created by sending a `Create{sm:ActorStatus}` activity to followers.
-Upon receiving this activity, an implementation updates the actor's latest status, and, if it has the `sm:statusHistory` collection, adds it to the history.
-After sending this activity, the `sm:status` field of the actor object MUST be updated with this new status.
+A status update is created by sending a `Create{ActorStatus}` activity to followers.
+Upon receiving this activity, an implementation updates the actor's latest status, and, if it has the `statusHistory` collection, adds it to the history.
+After sending this activity, the `status` field of the actor object MUST be updated with this new status.
 An `Update{Actor}` MUST NOT be sent because the `Create` already implicitly updates that field in the copies of this actor stored on remote servers.

+If the actor does not have a `statusHistory`, the previous status is considered no longer existing, as if it was `Delete`d.

 ### Clearing the status

-The latest status is cleared by sending a `Remove{sm:ActorStatus}` activity to followers.
+The latest status is cleared by sending a `Remove{ActorStatus}` activity to followers.
 Upon receiving this activity, if the ID of the `object` matches the actor's current status, an implementation removes the actor's current status.
-If the actor has the `sm:statusHistory` collection, it keeps it there.
-Same considerations for `sm:status` apply here.
+If the actor has the `statusHistory` collection, it keeps it there.
+Same considerations for `status` apply here.

 ### Deleting the status

-A status is completely deleted by sending a `Delete{sm:ActorStatus}` activity to followers.
-If the actor has the `sm:statusHistory` collection, the status is removed from there as well as being cleared from the profile.
+A status is completely deleted by sending a `Delete{ActorStatus}` activity to followers.
+If the actor has the `statusHistory` collection, the status is removed from there as well as being cleared from the profile.
 Otherwise, this is activity is identical to `Remove`.

 ### Other activities in relation to statuses